thomasbelliott/516-1/README.md

 Create a web page with an embedded JavaScript program that plays the "number guessing game" with the user as follows:

-1. The user is asked to think of an integer between 1 and 100 (inclusive).
+1. The user thinks of an integer between 1 and 100 (inclusive).
 2. The program needs to repeatedly take guesses at the number the user has in mind.
 3. To each of the program's guesses, the user responds "<" if the target number is less than the program's guess; ">" if the target number is